 - Information such as MTU, hop limit reachable time, retransmission time for neighbor solicitations

-Neighbor Solicitation(NS) message and Neighbor Advertisement (NA) message are used for Address resolution and Duplicate Address Detection (DAD).
+Neighbor Solicitation(NS) message and Neighbor Advertisement (NA) message is used for Address resolution and Duplicate Address Detection (DAD).

-Address Resolution is used when a device knows the IPv6 unicast address of the destination device on the same link but does not know its MAC address.
-This is equivalent to an ARP Request for IPv4.
+Address Resolution is used when a device knows the IPv6 unicast address of the destination device on the same link but does not know its MAC address, similarly, to an ARP Request for IPv4.
 To determine the MAC address of the destination, the device will send an NS message to the solicited-node address.
 The message will contain the known destination IPv6 address.
 The destination device that will respond with an NA message containing its Ethernet MAC address.